Squared triangular number

 This identity is sometimes called Nicomachus's theorem, after Nicomachus of Gerasa (c.
-60 – c.
-120 CE).
+60).

 History

 Nicomachus, at the end of Chapter 20 of his Introduction to Arithmetic, pointed out that if one writes a list of the odd numbers, the first is the cube of 1, the sum of the next two is the cube of 2, the sum of the next three is the cube of 3, and so on.
 He does not go further than this, but from this it follows that the sum of the first $n$ cubes equals the sum of the first $\tfrac{n(n+1)}{2}$ odd numbers, that is, the odd numbers from 1 to $n(n+1)-1$.
 The average of these numbers is obviously $\tfrac{n(n+1)}{2}$, and there are $\tfrac{n(n+1)}{2}$ of them, so their sum is $\left(\tfrac{n(n+1)}{2}\right)^2$.

 Many early mathematicians have studied and provided proofs of Nicomachus's theorem.
 Stroeker (1995) claims that "every student of number theory surely must have marveled at this miraculous fact".
 Pengelley (2002) finds references to the identity not only in the works of Nicomachus in what is now Jordan in the first century CE, but also in those of Aryabhata in India in the 5th century, and in those of Al-Karaji c.
 1000 in Persia.
 Bressoud (2004) mentions several additional early mathematical works on this formula, by Al-Qabisi (10th century Arabia), Gersonides (c.
 1300, France), and Nilakantha Somayaji (c.
 1500, India); he reproduces Nilakantha's visual proof.